-How it works:
+How it Works:

-If a student is approved by the Bursar's Office for a bookstore voucher, the amount that they are approved for will be loaded on their student ID card within two days after the request is approved by the Bursar's Office.
-They will then be able to swipe their ID card for books and educational supply purchases at the bookstore.
+If a student is approved by the Bursar's Office for a bookstore voucher, the amount that they are approved for will be loaded on their Campus Cash card within two days after the request is approved by the Bursar's Office.
+They will then be able to swipe their Campus Cash card for books and educational supply purchases at the bookstore.